Measurement Error: Air Quality Variation

 12 rows × 2 columns

-A plot of the quantity of particulate matter by time period gives us a basic sense of variability in the instrument.
-In each time period, the measurements cluster around a value, say about 12 for time period C. And we also notice that the time periods have quite different levels of PM2.5, at least in comparison to the variability of the measurements taken close in time.
+A scatter plot of the particulate matter measurements gives us a basic sense of variation in the instrument.
+In each time period, the measurements cluster together.
+For example, at time “C”, the measurements are all about 12.
+We can also see in the plot that the level of particulate matter changes quite a bit over the course of a day, in comparison to the variability of the measurements taken close in time.

 sns.stripplot(data=pm, x="time", y="pm2.5", dodge=True, size=10) plt.xlabel("Thirty-minute time interval") plt.ylabel("Count of Particlutate matter");